andrewheiss/nonprofitsp22.classes.andrewheiss.com/content/class/21-class.markdown

 ---
-title: "Diversity in the public sector"
+title: "Diversity in the nonprofit sector"
-linktitle: "21: Diversity in the public sector"
+linktitle: "21: Diversity in the nonprofit sector"
 date: "2022-03-29"
 class_date: "2022-03-29"
 menu: